thoughtbot/superglue/docs/form-props.md

 ## Group collection select
-[group_collection_select] has the same arguments its Rails counterpart.
+[group_collection_select] has the same arguments as its Rails counterpart.

-Like `select`, you'll need combine this with a custom `Select` component.
+Like `select`, you'll need to combine this with a custom `Select` component.
 An example [Select component] is available.

 When used like so: